epstewart111/LA-Letters-Code/README.md

     PURPOSE
-    The LA-Letters-Code repository provides the code for the manuscript, "Planning prompts reduce opioid prescribing: A randomized trial" published in ####
+    The LA-Letters-Code repository provides the code for the manuscript, "Planning prompts reduce opioid prescribing: A randomized trial" published in Nature Communications      on ###

+    DOI: 10.5281/zenodo.10263890

     DATA (collected from October 2017 to May 2021)
         1. Decedent data was obtained from the LA Medical Examiner-Coroner